-I went on a bit of a facial mist splurge while I was in Europe and I wanted to do a guide showing which ones are good for what.
+I went on a bit of a facial mist splurge while I was in Europe and I wanted to do a guide showing which mists are good for what facial concerns and uses.
 I have a ton but applying a facial mist is really my jam.
 They’re the easiest form of skincare, a quick spritz and you’re good to go on hydration and soothing benefits.

-There are categories that the facial mists I own fit into: hydrating, skincare, soothing, perfecting, and makeup step.
+There are categories that the facial mists I own fit into: hydrating, skincare, soothing, perfecting, and makeup finishing.

 Hydrating – Caudalie Beauty Elixir, Mario Badescu Rosewater